karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-frontend/README.md

 - [Reagent](http://reagent-project.github.io/index.html) framework which provides the ClojureScript integration for the [React](https://reactjs.org/) JavaScript library
 - [Secretary](https://github.com/gf3/secretary) which provides client side routing for the Single Page Application.
+- [Bootstrap](https://getbootstrap.com/) - I implemented the basic CSS using Bootstrap.
+I used [cljsjs/react-bootstrap](https://github.com/cljsjs/packages/tree/master/react-bootstrap) to wrap Bootstrap entities to be used from ClojureScript.

 ## Development Instructions